Codex Bezae

-The Codex Bezae Cantabrigiensis is a bi-lingual Greek and Latin manuscript of the New Testament written in an uncial hand on parchment.
+The Codex Bezae Cantabrigiensis ('Beza's Cambridge Book') is a bi-lingual Greek and Latin manuscript of the New Testament written in an uncial hand on parchment.
 It is designated by the siglum D^{ea} or 05 in the Gregory-Aland numbering of New Testament manuscripts, and δ 5 in the von Soden numbering of New Testament manuscripts.
 It contains most of the four Gospels and Acts, with a small fragment of 3 John.
 Using the study of comparative writing styles (palaeography), it is currently dated to the 5th century.

 Codex Bezae is renowned for having a distinctive text of the four Gospels and Acts, and is a leading member of the "Western" recension.
 The manuscript has been studied extensively.

 A digital facsimile of the codex is available from Cambridge University Library, which holds the manuscript.